tanketom/MMM-Skyss/README.md

 fadePoint | Start fading on 1/4th of the list | 0.25

 ## Stops
 You have to configure at least one stop.
-The module is using the same stop ID's as Skyss does in it's API.
-I've added a json file with all the stops in Hordaland for your conveniece.
-You can find all the stops in [this file](https://raw.githubusercontent.com/PabloDons/MMM-Skyss/master/stops.json).
-Just do a search for the stop name and use the identifier.

-Notice that you can only use stops, not addresses or areas.
+The module uses the same stop ID's used in the [avgangsvisning](https://avgangsvisning.skyss.no/) mode on skyss' website. just go to [this link](https://avgangsvisning.skyss.no/) and select the stops you want (different directions of the same stop each have their own stop).
+Fill out the rest of the form randomly so the website generates a url.
+In this url you'll find each stop as a data argument separated by commas.
+Example: https://avgangsvisning.skyss.no/board/#/?stops= **12011093,12011092,12011022,12011021** &viewFreq=10000&terminal=true&colors=dark&name=name

 Stop option | Comment
 ---|---
 stopId | Id of stop
-stopName | Override name of the stop if you know it by another name or want to keep it short.
-You have to enable `showStopName` in module configuration.
 <!-- platformFilter | The names of the platforms you want to see.
 Please temporarely enable `showPlatformName` in the module configuration to get the correct platform names before you configure this option.
 If these names aren't valid, nothing will be displayed. -->
 <!-- timeToThere | How long time in minutes does it take for you to get to this stop?
 It's no point showing journeys that till go in 1 minute if it takes you 5 minutes to get there... -->